Arab cuisine: Arab hospitality

+A person who takes advantage of this hospitality, for instance, by attending feasts uninvited, is referred to as ṭufailī (طفيلي, or sponger), numerous stories about such persons can be found in Arabic literature.

 Arabian Peninsula

 Tea/Coffee ceremony

 In the Persian Gulf region, a visitor is greeted by a great table of dried fruits, fresh fruits, nuts and cakes with syrup.
 Dried fruits include figs, dates, apricots and plums.
 Fresh fruits include citruses, melons and pomegranate.
 Arabic coffee and tea are common refreshments.
 Spices are often added to the coffee and other drinks.